 Measured through Day 56

-Frequency of infection with RSV (RSV-seropositive participants)
+Frequency of Infection With RSV Vaccine Virus (RSV-seropositive Participants)

 Time Frame: Measured through Day 28